 The Lake District: One of the best places to visit outside of Manchester

 The Lake District in a National Park, and one of the most beautiful spots in England.
 This has to be one of the most beautiful places to visit outside of Manchester, and it’s known for its spectacular lakes, set in the rugged mountainous countryside of Northern England.
 You’ll find lots of small villages surrounding the lakes, such as Windermere and Ambleside, and from these places you can take a boat cruise along the lake.
 The area is also known for the many famous English writers who chose to make the Lake District their home, including Beatrix Potter and William Wordsworth – and their former houses have now become major tourist attractions.
-The Lake District is perfect for a day trip from Manchester, and since it’s located about 80 miles away you can reach it by car, train or bus tour.
+Our Lake District Tour is perfect for a day trip from Manchester, and runs multiple times throughout the week.

 Northern Wales from Manchester